Discover Multilogin now and get 50% off your first month!

 Web automation

-Multilogin supports seamless web automation with Selenium, Puppeteer, and Playwright, enabling tasks like web scraping, form submissions, and multi-account management with low detection risk.
-Its AI Quick Actions streamline profile launches and proxy assignments, while CAPTCHA bypass and fingerprint adjustments enhance automation reliability.
+Multilogin supports web automation with Selenium, Puppeteer, Playwright, and Postman for tasks like web scraping, form submissions, and multi-account management with low detection risk.
+Its AI Quick Actions streamline profile launches and proxy assignments, and stable fingerprints help you bypass CAPTCHAs and reduce account flags.

 Incogniton supports Selenium WebDriver and Puppeteer, but it only natively supports Python and requires manual port configurations.
 Advanced automation tasks need custom scripts, making it less user-friendly compared to Multilogin’s streamlined setup.